German submarine U-1225: Service history

-U-1225 had a short but active career.
-She departed Kristiansand on 20 June 1944, never to return.
+U-1225 had a short career in active service.
+She departed Kristiansand on 20 June 1944.
 Four days out of port, the new submarine was attacked by Canso aircraft of No. 162 Squadron RCAF.
 The flying boat was shot down, but not before her depth charges fatally wounded the U-boat.
 All 56 sailors went down with the sub.
 Three of the eight aircrew from the Catalina were lost as well.
 The pilot, David Ernest Hornell, was awarded a posthumous Victoria Cross.